teaching-data-science/intro2ml/chapters/chapter07.md

   </h2>
   <p class="de526628">
-  <a class="_46224d00 _7e2d93b5" href="/chapter07-03-tuning-basictechniques"> In this Section we make you familiar with different tuning strategies and discusse the advantages and disadvantages of the said strategies.
+  <a class="_46224d00 _7e2d93b5" href="/chapter07-03-tuning-basictechniques"> In this section we make you familiar with different tuning strategies and discusse the advantages and disadvantages of the said strategies.
 In particular, grid search and random search are presented.</a>
   </p>
 </section>